-- Open GIMP (if you don't have it installed yet, download it from the internet or ask your teacher). - Open the original map image, File \rightarrow Open, rautjarvi_map.tif in the exercise_data/forestry folder.
+- Open GIMP (if you don't have it installed yet, download it from the internet or ask your teacher). - Open the original map image, $File \to Open$, rautjarvi_map.tif in the exercise_data/forestry folder.
 Note that the forest stands are represented as green lines (with the number of the stand also in green inside each polygon).